 Although half the states in the country plus the District of Columbia have legalized weed, shipping marijuana through the postal system or via courier remains illegal.
 And because of this increase in the number of states legalizing weed, the DEA is keeping a close eye of packages being shipped now more than ever.

-Federal law still considers marijuana illegal, and despite being legal in 25 states, mailing vape cartridges, edibles or any type of weed products (or even transporting it across state lines is still illegal.
+Federal law still considers marijuana illegal, and despite being legal in 25 states, mailing vape cartridges, edibles or any type of weed products (or even transporting it across state lines) is still illegal.

 The bottom line is this – Can you mail weed?
 Well, you can, but you’re still committing a crime anytime you’re mailing marijuana.